 15 – Kolarac – 21:00

-The Barcelona Gipsy balKan Orchestra (BGKO) is an international formation which has stirred great interest in Barcelona and various other European countries through its memorable performances.
-BGKO interprets traditional music of the Balkans, as well as Gypsy and Jewish music of Eastern Europe, with an original approach and great passion, while constantly exploring their roots.
+The Barcelona Gipsy Balkan Orchestra (BGKO) is an international formation which has stirred great interest in Barcelona and various other European countries through its memorable performances.
+BGKO interprets the traditional music of the Balkans, as well as Gypsy and Jewish music of Eastern Europe, with an original approach and great passion, while constantly exploring their roots.